Jared-Dev/sarahlane8/README.md

 ### Hi!
 I'm Sarah (she/her)!

-I'm a Denver, CO based Front End Software Developer, with a focus on UI/UX.
+I'm a Bend, OR based Software Developer, with a focus on UI/UX.

 You can also find me on [LinkedIn](https://www.linkedin.com/in/sarah-lane-6bb319119/)!